Design and Partitioning of Dynamic Systems

 Description

-- Numerical treatment in the time and frequency domain - Application issues with numerical treatment of time and frequency domain - Partitioning procedure of vibrating systems – from Monolithic to Co-Simulation - Decomposition technique (Dirichlet, Neumann and Robin) and numerical stability - Communication patterns between subsystem simulations - Stability assessment of partitioned versus monolithic treatment - Design synthesis methods for dynamic systems and applications - Application examples from automotive product development - The contents may be adjusted due to the progress in science
+After reviewing some basics, some more advanced techniques to develop mechanical vibrating products are introduced.
+This includes practical examples from different application areas, including the development of automated vehicles.
+The different topics are: - Numerical treatment in the time and frequency domain - Application issues with numerical treatment of time and frequency domain - Partitioning procedure of vibrating systems – from Monolithic to Co-Simulation - Decomposition technique (Dirichlet, Neumann and Robin) and numerical stability - Communication patterns between subsystem simulations - Stability assessment of partitioned versus monolithic treatment - Design synthesis methods for dynamic systems and applications - Application examples from automotive product development and the development of automated vehicles - The contents may be adjusted due to the progress in science

 Recommended literature